outdreamer/build-a-cure-1/README.md

 ```
 python3 pull_metadata.py --metadata "compounds" --bio-metrics "blood ph:7.0,heart rate:60 bpm" --bio-symptoms "fever,tachycardia" --bio-conditions "high blood pressure"
 ```

-The first version will support fetching studied treatments, then recommending new treatment compounds & microbes

-These options will be supported in future releases rather than mvp:
-	--metric "side effects" --props "minimize"
-	--function "neutralize impact of drug X on liver" --metadata "stressors" --props "symptom:A, function:B, metric:metricC::metricvalue, condition:D" --metadata "components" --compound "z" --function "synthesis"
-	--bio-metrics "blood ph:7.0,heart rate:60 bpm" --bio-symptoms "fever,tachycardia" --bio-conditions "high blood pressure"

-With these functions, you can build prediction functions.

-Running pull_metadata.py the first time will also generate a small database of insights, strategies, & other objects on your local computer in the data folder, which it will use to speed up future queries.

 ## Output functions